limitbreakinc/creator-token-contracts/README.md

 * **Infrastructure**
    * [EOARegistry](./contracts/utils/EOARegistry.sol) - A deployable contract where users can sign a message to prove they are an EOA.
 A global community-use EOA registry will be deployed and made available as there is no real need for users to prove they are an EOA in more than one contract.
-   * [CreatorTokenTransferValidator](./contracts/utils/CreatorTokenTransferValidator.sol) - Extends EOA registry and enables creators to set transfer security levels, create and manage whitliests/contract receiver allow lists, and apply their creator-defined policies to one or more creator token collections they own.
-All the differenet implementations of creator token standards point to this registry for application of transfer security policies.
+   * [CreatorTokenTransferValidator](./contracts/utils/CreatorTokenTransferValidator.sol) - Extends EOA registry and enables creators to set transfer security levels, create and manage whitelists/contract receiver allow lists, and apply their creator-defined policies to one or more creator token collections they own.
+All the different implementations of creator token standards point to this registry for application of transfer security policies.

 * **Programmable Royalty Sample Mix-Ins for ERC-721**
     * [ImmutableMinterRoyalties](./contracts/programmable-royalties/ImmutableMinterRoyalties.sol) - A mix-in that grants minters permanent royalty rights to the NFT token ID they minted.
 Royalty fee cannot be changed.